FEDER-CO/Glyphs-Scripts/README.md

 * **Masters Overview:** Creates a new tab with rows of selected glyphs in all available masters.
 Ignores brace, bracket or a smart component layers.
 Useful for comparing the different weights of a typeface.
 * **Dark Mode Switch:** Switches between normal and dark mode.
 * **Control Characters:** Creates a new tab with selected glyphs between control characters "n" and "o".
+* **Nested Components:** Creates a new tab with glyphs that have nested components.
+* **Color Nested Components:** Colors glyphs that have nested components.
+* **Color Glyphs:** Colors glyphs to differentiate if they are Base Glyphs, Composites or Mixed Composites.
+* **Color Layers:** Colors glyph layers to differentiate if they are Base Glyphs, Composites or Mixed Composites.

 # License